Section 100 – Highly Specialised Drugs Program

 Private Hospitals

 For HSDs prescribed through private hospitals, claiming and approval of authority prescriptions is administered by Services Australia.
-Medical practitioners must seek approval to prescribe Authority required items as pharmaceutical benefits prior to their prescribing under the PBS.
-Approval of authority prescriptions by Services Australia may be obtained either by posting an Authority Prescription Form to Services Australia, or by using Services Australia Authority free-call service (1800 888 333), or by using the appropriate Streamlined code.
-Prescribers must quote the provider number of the hospital when applying.
-Maximum quantities and repeats for HSDs are listed in the Schedule.
+Prescribers must quote the provider number of the hospital when applying where required.
+Maximum quantities and repeats for HSDs are listed in the PBS Schedule.

-The remuneration rates for Highly Specialised Drugs prescribed through private hospitals comprise the normal PBS ready-prepared dispensing fee plus a mark-up ascertained as follows:
+The remuneration rates for HSDs through private hospitals comprise the normal PBS ready-prepared dispensing fee plus a mark-up ascertained as follows:

-• 10% for drugs with a price ex-manufacturer of less than $40
+• 10% for drugs with an ex-manufacturer price of less than $40

 Public Hospitals

 For HSDs prescribed through public hospitals, claiming and approval of authority prescriptions is administered by Services Australia.
-HSDs prescribed through public hospitals, except Complex Authority Required (CAR) medicines, are Authority required (STREAMLINED) items.
-Authority approvals are required for prescriptions where the dose is above the determined maximum quantity and/or number of repeats.
+HSDs prescribed through public hospitals may require prior approval from Services Australia.
+Prior approval from Services Australia is required for all prescriptions where the dose is above the determined maximum quantity and/or number of repeats.

 The dispensed price for the supply of HSDs by a hospital authority for a public hospital is the sum of the approved ex‑manufacturer price or the proportional ex‑manufacturer price for each pack quantity.